FusionAuth/charts/README.md

 chart/values.yaml
 ```

-⚠️ Users must always be able to override the default version in the chart by overriding `image.tag`.
+⚠️ Users must always be able to override the default version in the chart by setting `image.tag`.